JakeOTooleDev/merns-adventure/README.md

 ## Overview

 This project is currently in development.
-This application will be presented as part of MongoDB Live 2021.
+This application was presented as part of MongoDB Live 2021.
+See a deployed version of the application at https://merns-adventure.netlify.app/.

 ## Attributions